-In this first part of a two-part blog on Union Budget 2020 and the North Eastern states, we take a closer look at 15th Finance Commission recommendations on devolution of central taxes, and its impact on states’ finances.
+In this blog, we take a closer look at 15th Finance Commission recommendations on devolution of central taxes, and its impact on states’ finances.

 The recently announced Union Budget by Finance Minister Nirmala Sitharaman accepted most of the recommendations by the 15th Finance Commission.
 Tasked with the preparation of a criteria to equitably share union’s shareable tax revenue to the states, the commission’s final formula brings relief to the resource-starved north eastern (NE) states of India.

 If the Union Government’s revenue projections hold, together, the NE states would get ₹67,047 crores or 8.55% of the total divisible pool of taxes in FY 2020–21.
 This is a substantial increase from 7.91% (₹51,893 crores) in 2019–20.
 Let’s take a look at the recommendations of the Finance Commission that resulted in this increase.

 15th Finance Commission: What worked in favour of NE States